-As at 31 December 2020 the Group conducted the test for the economic impairment of property, plant and equipment at the level of cash-generating units.
-Each power station of the Group was considered as separate cash-generating unit: Surgutskaya GRES-1, Novochercasskaya GRES, Kirishskaya GRES, Troitskaya GRES, Ryazanskaya GRES, Cherepovetskaya GRES, Serovskaya GRES, each of which is a separate reportable segment and Stavropolskaya GRES, Pskovskaya GRES, Adlerskaya TES, which are included in other operating segments of the Group (Note 4).
+As at 31 December 2021 the Group conducted the test for the economic impairment of property, plant and equipment at the level of cash-generating units.
+Each power station of the Group (Note 1) was considered as separate cash-generating unit.